Rustic Skillet Apple Pie Recipe

 You want a firmer apple for baking.
 Softer apples will break down too much and will not let you slice or spoon a decent looking serving.

 Plus the texture isn’t as desirable as being able to bite into a loaded slice of skillet apple pie!
-Good baking apples according to Bon Appetit include:
+I often combine apple varieties.
+A tart Granny Smith goes great with a sweeter Honey Crisp or Braeburn apple.
+This article lists several options for baking apples.

 It’s important to use baking apples because they contain pectin that contributes to the thickness of the filling and is less likely to be watery.
 They also are firmer so will hold their shape and is less likely to become mushy.